practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Dart/README.md

 <br/>

-However, executable _random_streams_for_perf_stats.exe_ is often not portable to another, "foreign" Linux system, a Linux system which doesn't feature the same Linux kernel version for _linux-vdso.so.1_ (in this case for kernel version _6.14.0-37-generic_; see with command: _uname -a_).
+However, executable _random_streams_for_perf_stats.exe_ is often not portable to another, "foreign" Linux system, a Linux system which doesn't feature the same Linux kernel version for _linux-vdso.so.1_ (in this case for kernel version _6.14.0-37-generic_; see with command: _$ uname -a_) for example.

 This executable has also other dependencies, which can be seen with the [ldd](https://www.man7.org/linux/man-pages/man1/ldd.1.html) command, and which may be missing at the target Linux system: